 - Installing DDR DIMMs other than the recommended configurations may cause memory sizing error or system boot failure.
-Use any of the recommended configurations in Table 1. - For optimum compatibility, obtain memory modules from qualified vendors.
-See Qualified Vendors List on page 2-13. - Use the blue DIMM slots first. - Stacked RAM and DDR DIMM modules with more than 18 chips are not supported. - Always install DIMMs with the same CAS Latency.
+Use any of the recommended configurations in Table 1. - In Dual-channel configurations, install only identical (the same type and size) DDR DIMM pairs for each channel. - Use the blue DIMM slots first. - Stacked RAM and DDR DIMM modules with more than 18 chips are not supported. - Always install DIMMs with the same CAS Latency.
 For optimum compatibility, obtain memory modules from the same vendors.
-See Qualified Vendors List on page 2-13.
+See Qualified Vendors List on page 2-13. - When all four sockets are populated with 1GB DIMMs (total 4GB), the system may detect only 3+GB (a little less than 4GB) due to the Southbridge resource allocation.